 PSST . . .
 Heres a FREEBIE I made for you

 Mobility And Stability:

 You use your ankles for mobility and knees for stability.
-Your lumbar spine (lower back) provides stability your Thoracic spine (mid back section that your ribs attach to) gives you mobility.
-The cervical spine is made for stability again (I feel sorry for neck, having to balance a bowling ball on it all day everyday).
+Your lumbar spine (lower back) provides stability your Thoracic spine (mid-back section that your ribs attach to) gives you mobility.
+The cervical spine is made for stability again (I feel sorry for the neck, having to balance a bowling ball on it all day every day).

 You may have noticed I didn’t mention the hip joint.
 There is always one exception to the rule and the hip is yours.
 The hip as Gary Gray puts it best is made for “mostability”.

 What is mostability you may ask?
 Think of all the actions your hip does for you.
 It helps you stay upright, no mean feat.
-It carries our body from point A to point B, and supports majority of our body weight day in and day out.
+It carries our body from point A to point B and supports the majority of our body weight day in and day out.

 So What’s Stability?

 Well yes, but then it also help you kick a football, run, jump, hop, skip, and do a single leg crossover pistol squat (google it).
 All of which are highly mobile activities.
 This requires high levels of motor control or stability (think stable table).
 You typically train these movements with “activation or stablity exercises”.